-I mean, just saying “dentate gyrus – a part of the hippocampus” makes me think of dancing while grinning drunkenly next to my tent on a riverbank in a game reserve.
+I mean, just saying “dentate gyrus – a part of the hippocampus” makes me think of dancing while grinning drunkenly next to a tent on a riverbank in a game reserve.

 Not an unfamiliar scenario to many of our talented generation, I’m sure.
 That’s probably what has kept us young and our hippos still producing new babies.
 Or new neurons.
 The dancing and the alcohol.
 I remember one night in Sabi Sabi . . . . moving on . .